-I've never really known when or where the celebratory cigars ritual originated, but I did find a thread on the discussion boards at StraightDope.com that provided some background on the tradition of giving out cigars after the birth of a child:
+I’ve never really known when or where the celebration cigars ritual originated, but I did find a thread on the discussion boards at StraightDope.com that provided some background on the tradition of giving out cigars after the birth of a child:

 “The custom of giving away cigars to celebrate the birth of a child had its origin in the latter part of the 17th century.
 Cigars were quite rare throughout the land – they were to be treasured, guarded, and in most cases were equally as good, if not better, than the currency of the land.
 Thus, when a man parted with a cigar it was an expression of deep emotional appreciation…The birth of a child, especially a boy, meant the continuation of the family name, a child to imbue with masculine wisdom, and the confirmation of the father’s virility.
 The men could get together and celebrate the event with a shared bonding experience…”

 It seems clear that what began as a tradition for celebrating the arrival of a new child, naturally came to symbolize other momentous occasions in society.
-(I bet the cigars they were celebrating with back then were Cuban cigars, too.)
-And although this "shared bonding experience," can be witnessed simply by walking into any busy cigar lounge, the opportunity to share cigars following life-changing events seems to suggest a much more liberating experience, especially for those in the group who don't usually smoke cigars.
-It is in this context in which the following quote from the writer above is most apropos: "The gift of a cigar has always bespoken the donor's 'share my happiness,' and the intrinsic meaning of this gesture has not changed."
+(I bet their celebration cigars back then were Cuban cigars, too.)
+And although this “shared bonding experience,” can be witnessed simply by walking into any busy cigar lounge, the opportunity to share cigars following life-changing events seems to suggest a much more liberating experience, especially for those in the group who don’t usually smoke cigars.
+It is in this context in which the following quote from the writer above is most apropos: “The gift of a cigar has always bespoken the donor’s ‘share my happiness,’ and the intrinsic meaning of this gesture has not changed.”

 Being a cigar smoker, I get a kick out of seeing those who normally don’t smoke cigars partaking, say, at a wedding, or when a sports club has won a major victory.
 Sure, some of the cigars don’t get finished, which is a bit frustrating for someone like me, especially if the cigars are Fuente-Fuente OpusX or Padron Anniversary‘s.
 But during that window of celebration cigars rule the day, and will hopefully continue to do so for generations to come.